 Getting Cary Grant for The Philadelphia Story

-The pay discrepancy didn’t bug Kate—Cary was, after all, by far the bigger and more popular star at the time.
-(And quick side note on that large salary, Cary generously donated his entire earnings from The Philadelphia Story to the British War Relief Fund.)
+The pay discrepancy didn’t bug Kate.
+Cary was—at the time—by far the more popular star.
+And she knew it.
+(Cary generously donated his entire earnings from The Philadelphia Story to the British War Relief Fund.)

 But Hepburn balked at the possibility of someone else receiving top billing in what was so clearly her comeback vehicle.
-It didn’t take long for Kate to change her mind though.
-If sharing lesser billing with Jimmy Stewart was what it took to get Cary Grant and make his studios happy, she’d accept it.
+It didn’t take long for Kate to change her mind though: if sharing lesser billing with Jimmy Stewart was what it took to get Cary Grant, she’d accept it.

 The Philadelphia Story: A Happy Set

-From the start of filming in July of 1940, The Philadelphia Story was a happy set, typical, Kate insisted, of any George Cukor film.
-Shot in a mere eight weeks and requiring no retakes, Cary Grant later named The Philadelphia Story as one of his very favorite film sets.
+From the start of filming in July of 1940, The Philadelphia Story was a happy set; typical, Kate insisted, of any George Cukor film.
+Shot in a mere eight weeks and requiring no retakes, Cary Grant later named The Philadelphia Story as one of his favorite film sets.

-One involves Kate, Jim, and a bathing suit.
+Both are told by Jimmy Stewart.
+The first involves Kate, Jim, and a bathing suit: